debezium/debezium-examples/graphql/README.md

 java -jar ws-client/target/ws-client-jar-with-dependencies.jar
 ```

-The application expectes the cluster running as described above, esp. that the GraphQL WebSocket endpoint is available at `http://ws:8079/graphql`.
-It runs a sample subscription and displays the received responses on the console until you quit the application using `ctrl+c`.
+The application expects the cluster running as described above, esp. that the GraphQL WebSocket endpoint is available at [ws://localhost:8079/graphql](ws://localhost:8079/graphql).
+It runs a sample subscription and displays the received responses on the console until you quit the application using `Ctrl+C`.

 If you want to the application with another host and/or another GraphQL subscription query, you can pass them via command line args: